JoelineAlves/wonderboy_tshirt/TESTING.md

 * All-auth has been implemented to handle user authentication, allowing the user to register an account.

-#### As a frequent shopper, I want to receive a confirmation once my account has been registered to make sure the information entered was correctly.

-* A confirmation is sent to the registered email address in order to validate it.

 #### As a registered shopper, I want to easily log in and out from my account.